 6:30PM

-Missoula Crescendo Club is proud to be a Well-Being Concert Partner with the Carnegie Hall Weill Music Institute.
-The Well-Being Concert Series is in partnership with the Missoula Public Library.
+Missoula Crescendo Club is proud to present Well-Being Concerts as a Partner with the Carnegie Hall’s Weill Music Institute.
+The Well-Being Concert Series is also in partnership with the Missoula Public Library.

 A musical performance in a dimly lit room with an audience sitting on the floor and lounge chairs, focusing on a pianist and a singer.